 Arthur Hardy is one of those people who knows everything about Mardi Gras – but what do you know about Arthur Hardy?
 Has he ever marched in a parade?
 What does he think is the most common misperception about Carnival?
 Most importantly, what does he like to eat on the parade route?
+A couple of years ago, we sat down with Arthur and asked the questions you want to konw.
 We hope you'll enjoy this fun interview with "The Mardi Gras Man."

 Q: What are some of your favorite memories of Mardi Gras?